 During your walks, remember to focus on not only the process you’re examining, but also the purpose of the process and the people involved in it.
 Ask questions, consider activities from all angles, and listen to workers’ own observations about the work being performed.

 Although you should make note of problems you see, don’t jump in and try to x them immediately.
 Doing so can alienate your workers and make them feel like they’re being blamed for a problem.
 Instead, ask workers for input and then consider what viable solutions to the problems you could implement.

 Gemba walks are a lean tool that can ultimately increase value and improve your company’s lean culture.
-Prepare for your own walk, and then head out into the w

 - What is Lean Manufacturing?

 - What is a Gemba walk?
 [Lean Manufacturing Definition]– creativesafetysupply.com

 - Gemba – A Powerful Piece of your Lean Toolbox– infographicsdirectory.org